-This bill amends the Code of West Virginia to mandate that health benefit plans provide coverage for habilitative and rehabilitative services specifically for the treatment of stuttering, effective January 1, 2026.
+This bill amends the Code of West Virginia to require health benefit plans to provide coverage for habilitative and rehabilitative services specifically for the treatment of stuttering, effective January 1, 2026.
 Under this legislation, any policy, plan, or contract issued or renewed must cover these services without imposing deductibles, per visit charges, or copayments.
-The bill also defines "habilitative services" and "rehabilitative services," ensuring that coverage includes both in-person and telehealth options.
-Furthermore, it requires that if a plan covers habilitative or rehabilitative services, it must also include habilitative and rehabilitative speech therapy for stuttering, regardless of whether the stuttering is classified as developmental.
+The bill also defines "habilitative services" and "rehabilitative services," ensuring that both types of speech therapy are included in the coverage, regardless of whether the stuttering is classified as developmental.

 Committee Substitute: 5-16-8b, 9-5-34, 33-15-24, 33-16-20, 33-24-15, 33-25-23, 33-25A-37